orbitalchicken/Roadmap/README.md

         have an option for update manager to initiate a timeshift backup prior to applying upgrades?

     port mintstick to python3

-    mintreport:
-        detect missing l10n packages and hint at mintlocale warn about root password if not set

     artwork
         add dark variant support to Mint-Y (needs fixes in Caja/marco)